khmarbaise/blog.soebes.de/content/blog/2014/07/2014-07-25-mojo-findbugs-maven-plugin-version-2-dot-5-5-released.md

 Bug:

- * {% chjl MFINDBUGS-198 %} - Add maxRank to the check goal to allow eclipse m2e findbugs plugin to pick up this configuration
+ * [MFINDBUGS-198] - Add maxRank to the check goal to allow eclipse m2e findbugs plugin to pick up this configuration

 Improvement:

- * {% chjl MFINDBUGS-197 %} - Remove redundant "Report" word on report name labels
+ * [MFINDBUGS-197] - Remove redundant "Report" word on report name labels